cseduashraful/PRISM/README.md

 # PRISM: Parallel Refinement of Intra-Batch Staleness in MTGNN

-**SDaTGNN** is a fast and memory-efficient framework for temporal graph learning.
+**PRISM** is a fast and memory-efficient framework for temporal graph learning.
 It supports large-batch training with multi-version memory updates and dependency-aware message passing.

 ---